 - Cranberry Pecan Chicken Salad

 - Butternut Squash Salad with Kale & Pomegranates

 - Shaved Brussels Sprouts Salad with Creamy Balsamic

 Roasted Carrot and Arugula Salad with Feta & Avocado

-- 8 large rainbow carrots, peeled and julienned (475 grams)
+- 8 large rainbow carrots, peeled and cut into matchsticks (475 grams)

 - 1/2 tablespoon avocado oil

 - 1 cup red onion, thinly sliced (200 grams)

 - 1/2 cup apple cider vinegar

 - 1 teaspoon salt